-Let's face it, applying sunscreen is a chore, BUT it is an important one.
-We've used a lot of brands on ourselves, our babes, and our older kiddos over the years, both traditional and green.
-Name it?
-We've used it.
-Because this round-up concentrates on sunscreen for babies and kids, we honed in on recommending mineral-only ones containing either zinc oxide and/or titanium dioxide as well as a longer 80-minute water resistance window (with the exception of Burt's Bees Lip Balm and Blue Lizard Baby, both 40-minutes).
-Though mineral-based formulations may be more costly per fluid ounce, our opinion is that it is worth it for the littles.
-That said if this approach proves to be cost-prohibitive for your family, use of more traditional, chemical-based ones like Coppertone and Banana Boat are perfectly acceptable.
-The most important thing is to use something because nothing at all will lead to sunburn and skin damage, plain and simple.
-That said, our round-up recommendations have good broad-spectrum UVA/UVB protection and an EWG rating of 1.
-Read on for the ones we are quick to grab time and time again.
+While applying sunscreen can be a chore, it is an important one.
+We've used several brands on ourselves, our babes, and our older kiddos over the years, both traditional and green.
+Name it, and we've likely used it.
+This round-up concentrates on sunscreen for babies and kids, so we've honed in on mineral-only options containing either zinc oxide and/or titanium dioxide as well as a longer 80-minute water resistance window (except for Burt's Bees Lip Balm and Blue Lizard Baby, both 40-minutes).
+Mineral-based formulations are typically more costly per fluid ounce, but in our opinion, being chemical-free is worth the additional expense for the littles.
+That said, if this approach proves to be cost-prohibitive for your family, the use of more traditional, chemical-based products like Coppertone and Banana Boat are perfectly acceptable.
+The most important consideration when it comes to sunscreen is to use something because using nothing at all will lead to sunburns and skin damage, plain and simple.
+Our round-up recommendations have good broad-spectrum UVA/UVB protection and an EWG rating of 1.
+Read on for the options we grab time and time again.

 Best Sunscreen for Babies and Kids